Key Takeaways

-Storage location: The logs for the container are saved as JSON-formatted files at a specific path in the host system.
-Typically, the path is as follows:
+- Storage Location: Container logs are stored as JSON-formatted files in a specific path on the host system.
+The typical path is:

-docker logscommand: This command does not actually show content residing in memory; instead, it reads the JSON log file mentioned above and displays it in the terminal.
+docker logsCommand: This command doesn't display content from memory; rather, it reads the aforementioned JSON log files and presents them in the terminal.

 Yes, that's correct.
-If no actions are taken, the log files can grow indefinitely to occupy all available disk space on the host.
-To prevent this, Docker offers a log rotation option to limit the size and number of log files.
+If no action is taken, log files can grow indefinitely and consume all of the host's disk space.
+To prevent this, Docker provides Log Rotation options to limit the size and number of log files.

-For example, when executing the docker run command, you can add the following options:
+For example, you can add the following options when running a docker run command:

 docker run -d \